 Have you ever wished for stress-free ways to help your teen prepare polished writing projects for the homeschool portfolio?

-From the initial stage of selecting the topic to formulating the thesis and stepping through research and revision, Christine Gable, your Writing Projects instructor, offers warm, supportive, creative feedback that walks your student through the entire process.
+From the initial stage of selecting the topic to formulating the thesis and stepping through research and revision, Lucy Olson, your Writing Projects instructor, offers warm, supportive, creative feedback that walks your student through the entire process.

-This class is designed for high school students who are comfortable with writing.
-We’ll be focusing on a variety of writing forms for the high school years, helping students prepare for meeting the requirements of college writing using a variety of media.
+This class is designed for high school students who are capable of independent work.
+We’ll focus on a variety of writing forms for the high school years, helping students prepare for meeting the requirements of college writing using a variety of media.
 We will focus upon helping students meet the needs of the academic environment while still preserving their personal flair.